top of page

 Wrong!

-A strict diet of Iyanla Vanzant self-help books and Paolo Coelho’s novels helped with my spiritual awakening.
+A strict diet of Iyanla Vanzant's self-help books and Paolo Coelho’s novels helped with my spiritual awakening.
 I began to envy people who had built their careers in the creative industries.
-They seemed to have a sense of calm and fulfilment about them.
+They seemed to have a sense of calm and fulfillment about them.
 For their part, they were always surprised when I told them I worked in Professional Services and usually commented that I appeared to be more of an artist.

 This was the second Point of No Return.

-On a whim, I booked a flight to Dubai to spend Christmas with family.
-On return to my office on the 4th of January 2017, I quit my job to pursue pastures anew.
+On a whim, I booked a flight to Dubai to spend Christmas with my family.
+On returning to my office on the 4th of January 2017, I quit my job to pursue pastures anew.
 At that time, I had no idea what these were, but I knew I had to pursue them.

 Since that moment, I go to bed each day excited about what the next 24 hours will bring.
 I no longer feel anxious about the future.
 I no longer experience obstacles in my day; instead, I overcome challenges as they arise and learn the lessons they’re teaching me.